DPCII/javaModules/readme.md

 They are different things.
 This document is referring to Java modules from the JPMS.

 #### Architecture
-Modules are defined by a module-info.java file at the module root.
+1. Modules are defined by a module-info.java file at each module source root. (ie exampleModule/src/module-info.java)

+2. Packages that will be needed by other modules should be exported by the module that possesses it.

+3. Modules that need a package from another module will always require in the entire module, not just the package.